LightofGolden/Random-stuff-to-the-public/README.md

 <br>
 This semitones and hertz will technically be like the PAL standard without speed.
 <br>
 Use this information if you wanna make a 2000's edit.
-Like Fruitger Aero
+Like Fruitiger Aero